 Release from Prison

 Between 2018 and 2020, the Israeli Prison System released 31,463 prisoners from its facilities.
-Most of them were released without any restrictions regarding supervision or therapy (State Comptroller's Report, 2021).
+Most of them were released without any restrictions regarding supervision or therapy (State Comptroller’s Report, 2021).
 Specifically, according to the Israeli Prison Service, between 2018-2020, about 62% of released prisoners who were released back to their home communities without any restriction or mandatory supervision, were released as a result of an administrative release.
-Administrative release is a result of a decision by the county's Supreme Court 2018 to alleviate prison overcrowding as it violates basic civil rights (see Supreme Court 1892/14).
-Another 27% were released after serving their full sentence, and only 11% were released under parole supervision (see Table 3).
+Administrative release is a result of a decision by the county’s Supreme Court 2018 to alleviate prison overcrowding as it violates basic civil rights (see Supreme Court 1892/14).
+Another 27% were released after serving their full sentence, and only 11% were released under parole supervision (see table below).

 Table 3.
 Release from Prison, 2018-2020